Create a Workflow

 array can be created in the Append node

 Weβve now completed the first phase by calculating the initial order price (see the reference image below).
 With this foundation set, weβll move forward to evaluate whether the customer qualifies for a discount.
 This next step will involve applying the Loyalty Discount rule, factoring in customer-specific details such as loyalty class and credit, to determine the final payable amount.
+The next node will be added after the Foreach node, it will be connected to its "After Loop" connector, so we will continue in our process.

 After calculating the initial order price, weβll use it as the baseline for applying the loyalty discount, taking into account the customer's credit to calculate the discounted total.